 Arch Linux is a simple and lightweight Linux distribution, and was created with the KISS principle.
 A part of the base of Arch Linux is the pacman package manager, which then makes it easy to install and update applications and how they work with each other.
 The simplicity and open community is conducive to attracting developers as well as using the operating system on a day-to-day basis.
 Power users can make changes to how their systems works, both visually and technically.

-If you’re looking for Nix package manager alternatives for Archlinux, you could look into packagecloud as a method to handle all of your package management.
-This means that you won’t need a handful of package managers for Nix package manager or distributors for Archlinux to get the packages you need.
+If you’re looking for Dpkg alternatives for Archlinux, you could look into packagecloud as a method to handle all of your package management.
+This means that you won’t need a handful of package managers for Dpkg or distributors for Archlinux to get the packages you need.
 Packagecloud can manage all of your packages in one place so you always know they’re secure and accessible.